Retake your GCSEs online with exams in November and May/June!

 Depending on the subject, you could be able to resit your exams in November, or the summer diet the following year.
 Your teachers will have this information for you.

-Resit your GCSE exam as a private candidate
+Resit your GCSEs as a private candidate

-Make a new career plan
+Create a new career plan for your future

 If you have a specific career in mind, research all the possible ways you could achieve it.
 Don’t limit yourself to university or even college courses.
 Think wider: apprenticeships, professional courses (which often have no entry requirements), access courses, entry-level roles, work experience, volunteering.

 If you’re not sure what you’d like to do, it’s time to dig deep.
 Research different careers – jobs that sound boring at first can be fascinating once you know what it’s really like.